hajians/UQ/README.md

 ```
 The first command generates a shared library and save a file called
 `CWrapper.dylib` in `lib/` directory and `CWrapper.so` in
 `UQuant/lib/` directory.
-The second command installs python package in
+The second and third commands installs
-`UQuant` folder and the shared library.
+python packages in `UQuant` folder and the shared library.

 If you didn't receive any error, you should be able to import the
 libraries in the python.
 For instance the following code should